Metaxya rostrata

-Metaxya rostrata is a species of fern in the family Metaxyaceae native to the neotropics.
+Metaxya rostrata is a species of fern in the family Metaxyaceae.
+It is native to northern Brazil, Colombia, Peru, and Venezuela.
+It can be found in all five natural regions of Colombia.
 It is characterized by its large fronds that are 1–2 m long.

-Distribution

-Metaxya rostrata can be found in all five natural regions of Colombia.
+The species was first described as Aspidium rostratum by Carl Sigismund Kunth in 1816.
+In 1836 Carl Borivoj Presl placed the species in genus Metaxya as M. rostrata.